 Deposits.
 Cash consists of funds on deposit in checking and money market accounts at local commercial banks and savings banks.
 Accounts are insured by the FDIC up to \$250,000.
-Cash balances on deposit with financial institutions at 31st December 2020 did not exceed these limits.
+Cash balances on deposit with financial institutions on 31st December 2021 did not exceed these limits.